chell-dev/SamsaraAddon/README.md

 # Usage
 1. Clone this repository or download zip
-2. Change samsara_version in gradle.properties to the version or commit you want (see [jitpack](https://jitpack.io/#chell-dev/Samsara))
+2. Change apiVersion in gradle.properties to the version or commit you want (see [jitpack](https://jitpack.io/#chell-dev/Samsara))
-3. Create a class that extends Addon
+3. Rename anything named "example"
 4. The load() and unload() methods are called when the client is loaded and unloaded
+5. To use the addon, put it in `.minecraft/mods/` alongside Samsara

-## Modules
+## Features
 1. Create a class that extends Module
-2. Make sure you don't use the empty constructor
-3. Use ModuleManager.modules.add(ModuleClass()) to register it
+2. Use `FeatureManager.(modules / widgets).add(FeatureClass())` to register it

 ### Values
 ```